DeAndre Kane: The Basketball Tournament

 Kane was a member of Overseas Elite, a professional team competing in The Basketball Tournament (TBT), a winner-take-all single-elimination tournament.
 In TBT 2016, Kane averaged 9.2 PPG and 4.0 RPG as Overseas Elite took home the $2 million prize.
 In TBT 2017, Kane averaged 9.3 PPG and 3.3 RPG as Overseas Elite successfully defended their title, defeating Team Challenge ALS in the championship game, 86–83.
 In TBT 2018, Kane averaged 6.0 PPG and 3.3 RPG on 54 percent shooting.
 Overseas Elite reached the championship game and defeated Eberlein Drive, 70–58, again claiming the $2 million prize.
 In TBT 2019, Kane and Overseas Elite advanced to the semifinals where they suffered their first-ever defeat, losing to Carmen's Crew, 71–66.
 Kane did not play for Overseas Elite during TBT 2020; the team lost in the semifinals.

 For TBT 2021, with Overseas Elite not entering the tournament, Kane joined Boeheim's Army, a team rostered primarily with Syracuse Orange men's basketball alumni.
 Boeheim's Army captured the championship and $1 million prize.

 Personal life

 On June 1, 2017, Kane became a Hungarian dual citizen.

+Kane is married and has two children with his wife.
+He also has a son, which he was made aware of when the child was 7 years old.

+On May 29, 2026, Kane was arrested after landing at Pittsburgh International Airport for owing $100,000 USD in unpaid child support fees after not showing up to family court.
+He had lived overseas playing professional basketball since 2014, most recently living in Iceland.